Virul-git/Random_walk_1D/README.md

 ![pic](2d_diffusion.png)

 The step size is taken constant and equal to one.
-The code also show how the particles deviate from the center
+The code also shows how the particles deviate from the center

 ![pic](diffusion_small_n.png)